Reception 2022 - 2023

 Toast definition and meaning | Collins English Dictionary

-The children can have snack each day, it costs £1.50 a week.
-You can either pay this weekly or send in money at once for a half term.
+The children can have snack from the kitchen each day, it costs £1.50 a week.
+This must be paid in advance on School Gateway.

-The children have free milk and fruit every afternoon too.
+The children have free milk and fruit every day too.

 You don't need to send in a water bottle, the school provides one for every child and they are washed each night ready to fill the next day!